Skip to main content

 Psychodynamic & Interpersonal Therapy

-Explores how past experiences, unconscious patterns, and relationships shape current feelings — drawing on psychodynamic therapy and interpersonal psychotherapy (IPT).
+Explores how past experiences, unconscious patterns, and relationships shape current feelings, including psychodynamic therapy and IPT.

 Psychodynamic and interpersonal therapy at Succoris Psychology